 In other words, be nice to your future self and don't cram for an exam!
 Use these learning techniques so you don't have to cram every time you need to take the boards.

-Spaced repetition is the study of a topic at progressively longer intervals—days, weeks, and months after initially learning it.
-When you space out the intervals of time between study sessions, you may have to work harder to remember facts—but they will stick with you longer.
+Spaced retrieval is the study of a topic at progressively longer intervals—days, weeks, and months after initially learning it.
+When you elongate the intervals of time between study sessions, you may have to work harder to remember facts—but they will stick with you longer.
 Studies have shown that review is most effective at the point of forgetting.

 Interleaving topics isn't the only way you can mix it up.
 You may have a routine of studying in the same place, at the same time, and in absolute silence (or maybe some music).
 We used to hear a lot about finding your ideal study environment and sticking to it.